bhatarchanas/lineanator/README.md

 1) Ruby gems such as bio, troloop and nokogiri are required for Lineanator to function.
 Use the "gem install {name_of_the_gem}" command to install these gems.

 2) Download and install usearch v8.1.
    Create a soft link pointing towards this version of usearch and name it "usearch".
-The soft link name HAS TO BE usearch, this is VERY IMPORTANT.
+The soft link name **HAS TO BE** usearch, this is **VERY IMPORTANT**.

 ##Usage: